 Few people are afforded the time and reflective space to think about and subsequently decide to take on an informal caregiving role.
 A combination of life events and social circumstances will typically unfold, often at pace, where people find themselves gradually and increasingly engaged in a range of activities and managing different responsibilities that are defined as informal caregiving.
 For many, the roles are undertaken due to affection, family kinship and structures, and expected and/or presumed as part of cultural, gender, social, and community norms and responsibilities, yet cost of buying care services may also play a role in the decision making.

 Recent Census 2021 data suggest there are an estimated 5 million carers aged 5 and over in England and Wales, with Carers UK reporting an estimated 10.6 million in the UK in 2022, who provide unpaid care and support to a relative, partner, or friend with long-term or terminal health conditions, disability, or care needs related to old age.
 Social mobility, housing, and employment considerations also mean that a sizeable proportion provide care from a geographical distance alongside their other roles and responsibilities such as caring for a young family and engagement in education, training, and/or employment.
-A higher proportion of females (10.3% compared to 7.6% of men in England) and those aged over 50 years provide unpaid care, and overall higher rates of unpaid care are recorded in the North East (10.1%), the North West (9.7%) and Wales (10.5% compared to 8.9% for England).
+A higher proportion of females (10.3% compared to 7.6% of men in England) and those aged over 50 years provide unpaid care, and overall higher rates of unpaid care are recorded in the North East (10.1%), the North West (9.7%) and Wales (10.5%, compared to 8.9% for England).

 Informal caregivers make substantial contributions to population health and wellbeing and have become an essential feature in our health and social care systems, and communities, with their numbers expected to rise by 2050.
 The annual financial value of informal care, across England and Wales, is calculated at £162 billion and reportedly exceeds the total NHS budget for England.